john-ml/stitch/notes.md

   0 # ...yet never escapes the entire function body
 ```

-Fix: use the rules in "Choosing C when desugaring `defer`" to determine
-scope.
 At scope end for each pointer, check if the `*` metavariable
 shows up in the type of:
 - The final expression
 - The types of any variables in scope after scope end